-Corresponding Author: Kamran Khan (kamrankhan@iqra.edu.pk)
+[•] Corresponding Author: Kamran Khan (kamrankhan@iqra.edu.pk)

-To Cite: Khan, K., Rehman, S. U., Siddiqui, M. Z., Elahi, A., & Khan, A. J. (2023).
+[•] To Cite: Khan, K., Rehman, S. U., Siddiqui, M. Z., Elahi, A., & Khan, A. J. (2024).
 Examining the Insight Impacts of Indian Ocean Pressure on Autumntime Precipitation Variability over Tasmania through Singular Value Decomposition Analysis.
 Qlantic Journal of Social Sciences and Humanities, 5(1), 1-8. https://doi.org/10.55737/qjssh.406280930

-Depicts the total precipitation over Tasmania, Australia, specifically during the autumn season, covering the time span from 1951 to 2020.
+Figure 1Depicts the total precipitation over Tasmania, Australia, specifically during the autumn season, covering the time span from 1951 to 2020.

 The impact of global atmospheric circulations on autumntime climate variability in Southeastern Australia (SEA) is elucidated in the work of Cai et al. (2013), with a specific focus on Tasmania (Rehman et al., 2019; Tozer et al., 2018; Chubb et al., 2018; Hill et al., 2009).
 These studies collectively conclude that the Southern Annular Mode (SAM) is not directly associated with the decline in autumn precipitation.
 However, there is an association between the SAM and decreased winter precipitation over South Australia, Victoria, and certain parts of Tasmania, as highlighted by Meneghini et al. (2007).
-The SAM's impact is particularly noteworthy in western Tasmania, while the Pacific South American (PSA) mode, as outlined by Hill et al. (2009).
+The SAM's impact is particularly noteworthy in western Tasmania, while the Pacific South American (PSA) mode, as outlined by Irving et al. (2016), and the El-Nino Southern Oscillation (ENSO) exhibit a state-wide impact, as noted by Hill et al. (2009).
 A decrease in precipitation across all seasons is attributed to the progressive segment of SAM in western Tasmania.
 Moreover, increased seasonal precipitation, except during summer, in southwestern Tasmania is correlated with the influx of westerly and southwesterly air streams, as explained by Chubb et al. (2018), while blocking systems hinder these air streams, as found by Risbey et al. (2009).

-Illustrates the standard deviation of precipitation during the autumn season
+Figure 2 Illustrates the standard deviation of precipitation during the autumn season